sgutierrez8c54/codeserv/Programming-Using-Java.md

 The FTC Control System can be programmed using the Java programming language.
-There are two different programming tools that are available for programming the Control System in Java.
+There are two different programming tools that are available for FTC Teams.

-**Important Note:** Both Java programming tools require that the user have an in-depth understanding of the Java programming language.
-If you are not an advanced Java programmer, then FIRST recommends that you take a look at the [Blocks Tutorial](Blocks-Tutorial) and that you consider using the Blocks tool to program your robot.

 1. **[OnBot Java](OnBot-Java-Tutorial)** -  With the OnBot Java tool, a user can create, edit and build _op modes_ through a Chrome web browser.
     * Advantages